coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 Required:

 - `query` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--query))
 - `unit` (String) The unit of the gauge.
-Can be one of ["usd" "bytes" "kbytes" "gbytes" "euro_cents" "euro" "percent" "seconds" "mbytes" "gibytes" "milliseconds" "bytes_iec" "kibytes" "mibytes" "none" "microseconds" "usd_cents"].
+Can be one of ["kbytes" "gibytes" "none" "percent" "bytes_iec" "euro_cents" "euro" "usd_cents" "bytes" "gbytes" "kibytes" "usd" "seconds" "mbytes" "mibytes" "microseconds" "milliseconds"].

 Optional: